CCMS-UCSD/GNPSDocumentation/docs/gc-ms-data-processing-MZmine2.md

 For detailed instructions and more information about parameters used in the steps 1/2/4, see the section of pre-processing LC-MS data, and for the step 3, see the section pre-processing GC-MS data available in [ADAP user manual](https://mzmine.github.io/ADAP_user_manual.pdf).
 At each step, click on "Help" to see how to fell out the parameters correctly.

+Before starting, it is recommended to convert the files to .mzML format, but note that MZmine can also accept .netCDF and several proprietary vendor format.

+### Conversion to mzML with MSConvert
-Before starting, files from GC-MS analysis must be converted from proprietary vendor format to .mzML file format.
-Also, if the GC-MS data is in the profile mode, then it has to be centroided.
+The GC-MS data is in the profile mode, then it has to be centroided.
 To convert and centroid data, please see our[ conversion guide](https://ccms-ucsd.github.io/GNPSDocumentation/fileconversion/).

+### Installation of MZmine

-Then, download the latest version of [MZmine](https://mzmine.github.io/documentation.html).
-Once you have your .mzML files and MZmine2 opened, **import your raw data files** into a project by following “Raw data methods / raw data import” and select your files.
+Download the latest version of [MZmine](https://mzmine.github.io/documentation.html).
+Once you have your .mzML files and MZmine opened, **import your raw data files** into a project by following “Raw data methods / raw data import” and select your files.
 Your .mzML files are now in the “Raw data” window.

 **![img](img/GC-MS_documentation/Picture1.png)**

 **Save** your current project by clicking on “Project / Save project as”.
 It is important to save your project regularly and for future access to the processing results.

-In addition it is recommended to use a batch file to save the parameters for reproducibility.
+**Reproducibility with the batch mode** After having optimised the parameters in the GUI, it is strongly recommended to consolidate the parameters used for MZmine processing in a batch file (batch mode).
+This will ensure reproducibility of your analysis.

 ![img](img/GC-MS_documentation/Picture2.png)